2019-2020 Graduate Catalog

-The Master of Engineering program is designed to provide for advanced study and opportunities in project management and team leader positions.
-The Master of Engineering has concentration areas in Electrical and Mechanical Engineering.
+The Master of Electrical Engineering and the Master of Mechanical Engineering program is designed to provide for advanced study and opportunities in project management and team leader positions.

 The Master of Science in Nursing program is designed to provide advanced study for nurses in the area of administration & emergency management.

 Philosophy of Graduate Program